SNSystems/Toy-tools/toy_refman.md

     "Hello, World"

 This series of characters enclosed in double-quotes is a _character string_ or just _string_ instruction.
 In Toy, executing a string places it on the _operand stack_.
 This is a "last in, first out" (LIFO) data structure.
-The operand stack hold arbitrary objects that are the operands and results of the instruction being executed.
+The operand stack holds arbitrary objects that are the operands and results of the instruction being executed.
 When an instruction requires or or more operands, it obtains them by popping them off the top of the operand stack.
 When an instruction returns one or more results, it does so by pushing them on the operand stack.

 The second instruction in our hello.toy program is simply: